Monday, 26 January 2026

 1. Services like Dropbox are less of a target than let's say Proton Pass.
 Because most of what people store in Dropbox are not secrets and sensitive data.
 Most of it is old emails, memes, and pictures of your cats.
 That stuff is worthless to hackers; But that's not even the best part:

 2. With KeePassXC you can create a database that requires a password AND a key file.
-If you use that feature, then your database is completely unhackable / brute-forcable if the hackers don't have the key file.
+If you use the key-file feature, then if becomes impossible to brute-force the password without the key file.
 This means you could theoretically post your password database publicly on reddit and it wouldn't matter (don't do this tho...).

 What's a key file then?